Part 61 vs Part 141: What’s the Difference?

 Let’s find out.

-What Do Part 61 and Part 141 Even Mean?
+What Are Part 61 and Part 141?

-To get a better picture, let’s start with the Code of Federal Regulations, or CFR.
+To get a better picture, let’s start with the Code of Federal Regulations or CFR.

 Of the 50 titles that make up the CFR, Title 14 has the federal regulation governing aeronautics and space.